-The World Economic Forum estimates that 44% of core skills will be disrupted by AI and automation in the next five years.
+The World Economic Forum's Future of Jobs Report 2025 projects that 39% of workers' core skills will need to change by 2030 — disrupted primarily by AI and automation.
 But almost nobody talks about what happens to the people affected by it.

 The Automation Win (On Paper)